What is mortgage underwriting, and how does it work?

 What can I do if a mortgage underwriter rejects my application?

 If your application gets rejected, don’t panic.
+Your mortgage approval could be a few small changes away.

 Putting any issues straight is often a simple step causing only the slightest hiccup in proceedings.
 For example, missing documentation is easily located and supplied; credit scores can be improved by paying off existing debts and reducing monthly subscriptions, or taking a little longer to save a slightly bigger deposit is always an option.